 9. Hold off your purchases until you’ve relocated

 It’s so easy to purchase items nowadays.
 All you need is your smartphone and items can be ordered in seconds!
 Services like eBay and Amazon make it almost too easy!
-However, it might be better to hold off your purchases until you’ve relocated, especially if the item is of a considerable size.
+However, it might be better to hold off your purchases until you’ve relocated, especially if the item is of considerable size.
 Whether you’re purchasing a new sofa or a new vacuum cleaner, once your items land at your doorsteps, it will now cost you in terms of truck space and also in terms of your removalists’ time.

-It could even make the difference of having to only do one trip, or doing two trips.
-Once you’ve gotten the quotes, try to hold purchases off until you’ve relocated.
+It could even make the difference of having to only do one trip or doing two trips.
+Once you’ve got the quotes, try to hold purchases off until you’ve relocated.
 Or if it is possible you can even have it delivered to the new address.
 This applies to smaller items too.
-You may be wondering that small items like books, or watches should not matter, but the truth of the matter is – if you’re not going to use it now, then most likely your watch or your book will end up in a box somewhere, and unless you are absolutely amazing at organising and packing it can take some time to find your newly purchased book or the watch.
+You may be wondering that small items like books or watches should not matter, but the truth of the matter is – if you’re not going to use it now, then most likely your watch or your book will end up in a box somewhere, and unless you are absolutely amazing at organising and packing it can take some time to find your newly purchased book or the watch.

 It’s always nice to be able to keep the St Kilda moving cost low.
 Following the 9 tips we have provided you with, you will be able to reduce the time and money that goes into your move.
 So next time you move in or out of St Kilda, make use of these tips and save on your St Kilda moving costs.
 If you’re still hungry for more moving tips, head to our moving tips section.